HOSA-Future Health Professionals

 The Center of Excellence High School Summer Enrichment Science Academy (HSSESA)

 This 6-week residential program is aimed at encouraging underrepresented minority students to pursue careers in pharmacy or other health professions.
 You will learn about the expectations within these fields, sample some of the required courses including biology, chemistry, medical terminology, mathematics, and computer science and gain career exposure in clinical settings.
 Monday, Tuesday and Wednesday will be spent in classes, and Tuesday and Thursday will be spent at clinic hospital sites.
-Weeknights and weekends will be spent in scheduled tutorials, workshops and excursions.
+Weeknights and weekends will be spent in scheduled tutorials, workshops, and excursions.
+Eligibility: Students entering 11thor 12thgrade; Must be in a college preparatory curriculum

-Must have taken and passed biology or chemistry, a mathematics course and two English courses with a “C” or better; Must have a GPA of 3.0 or higher; Preference given to underrepresented minorities and/or financially disadvantaged students; Preference given to students who reside in Washington DC, Maryland or Virginia.
+Must have taken and passed biology or chemistry, a mathematics course and two English courses with a “C” or better; Must have a GPA of 3.0 or higher; Preference given to underrepresented minorities and/or financially disadvantaged students; Preference given to students who reside in Washington DC, Maryland, or Virginia.
 Location: Howard University College of Pharmacy (Washington DC)